Why Do We Need Warm-up? A Theoretical Perspective: Experiments

 \paragraph{Image Classification.}

 Next, we repeat the study on ViT-Tiny using cosine annealing for $\eta_k$ (replacing WSD) while keeping the same warm-up mechanisms.
 For the $(H_0, H_1)$ warm-up, we sweep $C\in\{3, 3.5, 4\}$; for linear warm-up, we vary the warm-up length in $\{0\%,5\%,10\%\}$.
 For each schedule, we grid-search the peak LR over $\{3 \cdot 10^{-4}, 10^{-3}, 3 \cdot 10^{-3}, 10^{-2}, 3\cdot 10^{-2}\}$.
 As in the previous setting, \Cref{fig:vit_comparison} shows that $(H_0, H_1)$ warm-up matches linear warm-up, and both outperform training with no warm-up.
-The right sub-figure in \Cref{fig:vit_comparison} presents the effective LR.
+The right panel of \Cref{fig:vit_comparison} plots the effective LR, showing again that the loss-driven warm-up profile is nonlinear.
 Similar to the previous case, the warm-up substantially differs from the linear warm-up.
 We report the mean of three runs, with the shaded area showing the min–max range.